 Have your civil rights been violated by the police or other government agent?
 Have you been the victim of police brutality?
 Are you struggling with physical and/or emotional injuries as a result?
 You may have the right to file a lawsuit against the government.
 Using Section 1983 of the US Code, you can hold the police accountable for their illegal actions.
 Our Section 1983 lawsuit attorney San Diego can help you file a successful claim.
-Call the Law Office of Vikas Bajaj, APC today to schedule your free case evaluation.
+Call the Law Office of Vikas Bajaj, APC today to schedule your initial case evaluation.

 What is Section 1983?

 Section 1983 of the United States Code dates back to the Civil War.
 The law, which was passed in 1871 shortly after the war ended, gives you the right to sue the government for violations of your rights.
 Specifically, Section 1983 states:

 “Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State or Territory or the District of Columbia, subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in an action at law, suit in equity, or other proper proceeding for redress.”

 The primary purpose of the law was to deter race-based discrimination against newly-freed slaves.
 Lawmakers hoped that allowing citizens to sue police, prison guards, and other government actors for abusive and illegal conduct would help to minimize hate and intolerance.
 However, Section 1983 was not an immediate success.
 The law remained widely unused until it was invoked in the 1960s.